 His father, Jerry Colangelo, who sold the franchise in 2004, remaining chairman and CEO until the sale is to be completed after the 2006-07 season, owned the corporation at the time.
 Bryan Colangelo also had a reportedly “minor ownership stake.”

-Through the NBA, Colangelo the elder has organized NBA scouts to forward to Team USA scouting reports of international players and teams as part of preparation for Beijing.
+Through the NBA, Colangelo the elder has organized NBA scouts to forward to Team USA scouting reports on international players and teams as part of preparation for the Beijing Olympics.
 According to EPSN.com: